lisa-lumos/Airflow/04-advanced-dag-concepts.md

 When you go to Tree View, you can see that the SubDags are depicted as a task in your parent DAG, and not as a graph of tasks.
 This is why deadlocks might happen.
 A subdag is an abstraction of tasks, but still behaves as a task.

 ## Making different paths in your DAGs with Branching
+You can choose between different tasks, according to a value.

+Assume you need to localize IP addresses using an IP-geolocation API.
+You have a "Check APIs" task, which checks a list of APIs to see which one is currently available to query.
+Depending on the result, the task the queries that particular API will be executed.

+This is done by suing the BranchPythonOperator that returns the task_id of the task to execute next.

+You should not have an empty path when you use this operator.
+Add a dummy task if needed.

 ## [Practice] Make Your First Conditional Task Using Branching